Getting That First Programming Job: Easier Than You Think

 I've even exercised my customer service skills, from time to time when interacting with customers.
 I had a fear, coming into this, that I might lack some of the job skills that I need to be a good software developer.
 But this fear was soon dispelled, as I was pleasantly surprised to find that I'd already developed a lot of the skills I need from working outside of the software industry.

-Uh, doesn't this only apply to start-up programming jobs?
+Uh, doesn't this only apply to start-up entry level programming jobs?

 Many companies will allow job applicants to substitute years of work experience for prerequisite educational degrees.
 Maybe once you bag your first programming job working for a start-up and you've been there for a few years, your resumé will look impressive enough to land itself in the hands of the right people at these larger companies.

 Or, maybe you'll find yourself addicted to the start-up lifestyle and you'll never want to leave.
 So far, that's been my experience!